Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Malt and brewed beverage bonds in Pennsylvania guarantee the payment of taxes set by the Malt Beverage Tax Act.
-Principals (malt beverage sellers) must repay the taxes collected from the sale of malt liquor to the Commonwealth.
+Principals (malt beverage sellers), must repay the taxes collected from the sale of malt liquor to the Commonwealth of PA.
 This specific bond protects the state from any financial loss if an alcohol seller fails to pay these taxes and other required fees.

-When filling out the bond form, be prepared to provide your name and business address, any trade names and the specified bond amount.
-The Commonwealth may require an increase in the bond amount based on the principal’s business practices during the previous year.
+When filling out the bond form, be prepared to provide your name and business address, any trade names, and the specified bond amount.
+The obligee may require an increase in the bond amount based on the principal’s business practices during the previous year.

 How to become a seller or manufacturer of malt liquor beverages in Pennsylvania

-- records be maintained showing the quantities of liquor sold, manufactured or stored
+- Records maintained showing quantities of liquor sold, manufactured, or stored

-- the licensee has been a resident of Pennsylvania for at least 2 years
+- Licensee has been a resident of Pennsylvania for minimum two years

-- the licensed location is not within 300 feet of any church, school, public playground or hospital
+- Licensed location not within 300 feet of any church, school, public playground, or hospital